 Nelson says socializing puppies helps build a foundation that will allow them to succeed for the rest of their lives.

-One excellent option is to look for a puppy kindergarten or puppy socialization class, Nelson says.
+Nelson says one excellent option is to look for a puppy kindergarten or socialization class.
 The courses offer a chance for the puppy to meet new dogs and new people — all with the oversight of a trainer.

 “It’s a great first step,” she says.